How to apply for a domestic violence order

 A temporary protection order aims to give you protection from domestic violence until your application is decided by the magistrate.
-Temporary protection orders are given if you are in a relationship covered by the law (see Who does the law protect?) and domestic violence has been committed.
+Temporary protection orders are given if you are in a relationship covered by the law (see Which relationships are protected?) and domestic violence has been committed.

 Even if the respondent doesn’t know you are applying for a domestic violence order, the magistrate can still make a temporary protection order.
 To make a temporary protection order, the magistrate must be satisfied there has been an act of domestic violence and there is a relevant relationship between you and the respondent.